Insufficient Credit for Approval

 One common pitfall of debt consolidation is the risk of accumulating more debt.
 Without addressing the root causes of your financial difficulties, consolidating debts can create a false sense of security and lead to further borrowing.

-Consolidation alone does not address spending habits or financial behaviors that contributed to the accumulation of debt.
+Consolidation alone does not address spending habits or financial behaviours contributing to debt accumulation.
 Without addressing these underlying issues, individuals may find themselves in a cycle of recurring debt.

 Failure to Address Root Causes